FRENCH NATURE-INSPIRED

 Developing Reading and Writing Skills

 As children grow, they progressively move from oral language to written expression, building the foundation for confident reading and writing.
 At Pomme de Pin, we support this transition with care and intention.
-Because every stage of development is unique, we thoughtfully differentiate reading and writing activities by age group:

 Children develop essential pre-reading and writing skills.
 They build phonological awareness and begin to understand the alphabetic principle, recognizing that letters represent sounds.
 Regular exposure to a variety of written forms helps them understand its purpose and function.
 As they discover stories, they strengthen their listening comprehension, learn to identify characters, interpret implicit meaning, and connect the emotions of the characters to their own experiences.
 Through short, consistent writing activities, children practice proper pencil grip and posture, learn to write uppercase script letters and lowercase cursive letters, and begin to produce their first writings, applying their knowledge of sounds and letters to express ideas in written form.